gardir/Devilry_sort/readme.md

 #	Devilry Sort

 ## DISCLAIMER
-Be careful when running program - do not run except in a folder you *CAN STAND TO LOOSE*.
-This program utilizes the ```rm``` to remove files if run with appropriate options.
+Be careful when running program - do not run except in a folder you *CAN STAND TO LOOSE THE CONTENTS OF*.
+This program utilizes the ```rm``` without prompting user in order to remove certain files.

 ##	About
 Program goes through all folders downloaded from Devilry, moves the last delivery up to user_root directory, which is also renamed to user_id only (unless specified not to).
 Rest of deliveries is either stored in a new folder 'older' or removed based upon options parameters.
 Running with [-l]og to create a log file of what happens is recommended.